 I recently received an email from a reader, Ralph who was kind enough to share with me his story of diabetes reversal.
 He demonstrates that Type 2 Diabetes is not, in fact, a chronic and progressive disease, but instead, a fully reversible one.
 However, medications cannot reverse this disease – only dietary interventions.
-He writes:

 I would be happy to answer any questions from you or anyone else with questions.
 And again, thank you for busting these myths and for helping people get to better health!

 ==> I am a 51 year old male, 5’7″, moderately active.
 Over the years, my fasting blood sugar had started to creep up, and my cholesterol numbers were never great.
 The doctor had started me with fish oil, Niaspan (Niacin), carb reduction and things to avoid using medications initially.
 It finally got to a point where it was becoming health-harming to NOT go to medication.

 And so for several years, I have been taking Januvia and Metformin for diabetes, Lipitor (Atorvastatin) for cholesterol.

 At a weight of 223lbs, my A1C was closing in on 8, fasting blood sugar anywhere from 145-185.
 Cholesterol out of whack [HDL 37, VLDL 49, Triglycerides 245].I had been on these medications for a couple of years with some results, but things slowly started to get worse.

 After watching videos by Dr. Jason Fung, I decided to try Intermittent Fasting to treat my diabetes.
 Found info online about different ways to go about it, and started doing it.

 After less than 2 months, I had to quit taking Januvia and Metformin, as I was getting dizzy from blood sugar getting too low….after stopping them, I was just fine.
 At my next blood work (6 months later), A1C was 5.9, fasting blood sugar around 100.